Religion in Haiti: Protestantism

 The CIA Factbook reports that around 29.5% of the population is Protestant (Pentecostal 17.4%, Baptist 6.9%, Adventist 4%, Methodist 0.5% other 0.7%).
 Other sources put the Protestant population higher than this, suggesting that it may form one-third of the population today, as Protestant churches have experienced significant growth in recent decades.

 The Episcopal Diocese of Haiti is the Anglican Communion diocese consisting of the entire territory of Haiti.
 It is part of Province 2 of the Episcopal Church (United States).
 Its cathedral, Holy Trinity (French: Cathédrale Sainte Trinité) located in the corner of Avenue Mgr.
 Guilloux and Rue Pavée in downtown Port-au-Prince, has been destroyed six times, including in the 2010 Haiti earthquake.
 It is the largest diocese in the Episcopal Church (United States), with 83,698 members reported in 2008.

 Protestant missionaries have been active in Haiti since the early 19th century, with Evangelical missions increasing by the 1970s to convert large numbers of Haitians.
 Unlike mainline Protestants, who perceive of the belief in non-Christian spirits as superstitions, Evangelical Protestants recast Haitian Vodou spirits as demons against whom Christ would fight.

 The Church of Jesus Christ of Latter-day Saints

-Missionary work in Haiti by the Church of Jesus Christ of Latter-day Saints began in May 1980 and the land was dedicated for the preaching of the gospel by Thomas S. Monson, then a member of the church's Quorum of the Twelve Apostles, on 17 April 1983.
-As of 2021, the church reported having 48 congregations and more than 24,000 members in Haiti.
-In September 2012, the third and fourth Haitian stakes were created.
-All four of those stakes are based in the capital region.
-A fifth, based in Petit-Goâve, was formed in September 2018. districts are based in Les Cayes, Saint-Marc, Gonaïves, and Cap-Haïtien.
+Missionary work in Haiti by the Church of Jesus Christ of Latter-day Saints began in May 1980 and as of 2021 the church said it had 48 congregations and more than 24,000 members in Haiti.

-At the church's April 2009 General Conference, Fouchard Pierre-Nau, a native of Jérémie, was called as an area seventy in the church's Fourth Quorum of the Seventy, the most prominent church position ever held by a Haitian.
-In April 2016, Pierre-Nau was released and Hubermann Bien-Aimé, a native of Gonaïves, was called to that same quorum.

-During the April 2015 General Conference, Monson - then serving as the church's president - announced the church's intention to build a temple in Port-au-Prince.
-Groundbreaking took place 28 October 2017.
-In anticipation of the temple's completion, Fritzner and Gina Joseph were called in August 2018 as the first president and matron of the temple.
+Groundbreaking took place 28 October 2017 on a temple in Port-au-Prince.